FOOD-SLEEP-ACTIVITY = A HEALTHY KID

 Parents have to help build and maintain healthy self-esteem in their teen so that the teen values himself as a person, trusts his abilities and makes the right choices on his own.

-a time in your life when your body makes changes that cause you to develop into
+in your life when your body makes changes that cause you to develop into an

 developing more muscle.
 They also affect how you feel — one minute you want

 to be treated like an adult, at other times you want to be treated like a

 When brothers and sisters fight, parents may wonder if their children will ever be close.
 They fear that their family experience will never be warm and loving.
 But quarreling between siblings is natural.
 It may be more obvious in some families than in others, but there is always some tension between children in every family.